KarchinLab/SVCFit/README.md

 output <- calculate_svcf(checked, tumor_only=FALSE)
 ```

-The output is an annotated VCF with additional fields for VAF, Rbar,
+The output is an annotated VCF with additional fields for VAF, Rbar, r
-inferred ICN and SVCF.
-VAF=variant allele frequency; Rbar=average break
+and SVCF.
+VAF=variant allele frequency; Rbar=average break interval
-interval count in a sample; inferred ICN = inferred integer copy number;
+count in a sample; r = inferred integer copy number of break intervals;
 SVCF=structural variant cellular fraction.

 ### 4. Additional functions